ShanLu2022/Airline_Management_app/README.md

   dbname = "woshipanda2022$airline"
   ```

-   - Folder templates saves all the html files for the web app, supportive image, css file and js file.
+   - Folder 'templates' saves all the html files for the web app, supportive image, css file and js file.

 2. Web application